Hakalon/eslint-example/README.md

 # Running Problems

+Below I list some problems which I was solved when I was installing ESLint module on my project.

 ### Error msg: Failed to load the ESLint library...

 There are two possible reason, one is you don't install ESLint well, and the other is you install ESLint **globally** with **yarn**.
 In the second case, I suggest you install ESLint **locally** no matter what you are using*(npm or yarn)*.

 # Rules

+Below I list some ESLint rule which my code got errors based on.

 * [linebreak-style](https://eslint.org/docs/rules/linebreak-style)
 If you want to learn more, [here is the details](https://stackoverflow.com/questions/37826449/expected-linebreaks-to-be-lf-but-found-crlf-linebreak-style-in-eslint-using).